pm2-hive/pm2-hive.github.io/docs/full.md

 **NOTE** : It will increment also when scaling using `pm2 scale myapp 4`, both new instances will have `3002` and `3003` as `PORT` variable.

-If you just want a fresh install of PM2 without setting up Node.Js, pm2 is avalaible as a `.deb` package!
+If you just want a fresh install of PM2 without setting up Node.Js, pm2 is available as a `.deb` package!

-It is built to work with the lastest Long Term Support release of ubuntu.
+It is built to work with the latest Long Term Support release of ubuntu.

 ## Installation